Skip to content

 Bari

-Located in South East of Italy, Bari is a port city and the capital of Puglia region.
-It is one of the major cities with some major touristic places nearby like Alberobello and Polignano a Mare.
+Located in the southeast of Italy, Bari is a port city and the capital of the Puglia region.
+It is also a practical base for nearby places such as Alberobello and Polignano a Mare.
+That combination makes it more useful than many travellers first assume.

 What Can You Expect in Bari?